Art and Design

 Credits 3

 An exploration of drawing with a foundation in observational studies.
 Throughout the course a broad range of drawing materials and applications will be introduced.
-Includes lecture and discussion on the history of drawing and the nature of drawing in contemporary art.
-Fee: Additional fee required.
+Various methods of critique allow students to receive constructive feedback and gain confidence in their ability to use drawing methods.

 ARDE2010: 3D Design